Emanuelle Goes to Dinosaur Land: Reception

 The A.V.
 Club's Nathan Rabin commented that this episode might have been the "best Tracy [Jordan] episode of the season" explaining that Tracy Morgan "delivered one genius non sequitur after another describing the comically over-the-top horrors of his childhood. [...]
 The insane, eminently quotable one-liners were flying so fast and so furious that I could barely keep up with them."
 In regards to Jack's love triangle, Rabin opined that this arc "could easily have worn out its welcome long ago" but that Alec Baldwin, Julianne Moore, and Elizabeth Banks "have kept lively and vibrant."
 In conclusion, he gave it an A− grade rating.
 Meredith Blake, writing for the Los Angeles Times, was positive about Liz getting engaged, noting that she has become a woman, and concluded that "it will no doubt be one of television's most memorable weddings" if Liz and Wesley get married.
-Nick Catucci of New York magazine said that "Emanuelle Goes to Dinosaur Land" was good, "[m]aybe the best episode ever."
+Nick Catucci of New York magazine said that "Emmanuelle Goes to Dinosaur Land" was good, "[m]aybe the best episode ever."
 TV Guide's Adam Mersel said that Banks played her role "perfectly", but that he was still not convinced that Sheen's Wesley is the right man for Liz.